dunstad/roboserver/readme.md

 * [Screen](http://crafting-guide.com/browse/opencomputers/screen_tier_1/)
 * [Graphics Card (Tier 1)](http://crafting-guide.com/browse/opencomputers/graphics_card_tier_1/)

 Place all these parts in an [Electronics Assembler](http://crafting-guide.com/browse/opencomputers/electronics_assembler/).
-Power and start the assembler, and in a moment your robot will be ready to go!
+Power and start the assembler, and when your robot is finished, place it in the world and power it on.

-Now set down your shiny new robot, run ```install```, select OpenOS, and reboot it when the install completes.

-Congratulations!
-Your robot now has a fresh operating system.
+Congratulations, your new robot is ready to go!
 To finish up, see [Installation](#installation).

 #### Installation

-Now that your robot is running and OpenOS is installed, just run this command:
+Now that your robot is running and OpenOS is installed, just run this command on it:

 ```
 pastebin stillneedtodothis